nasa-fornax/fornax-demo-notebooks/README.md

-# fornax-demo-notebooks
-Demo notebooks for the Fornax project
+# Demo notebooks for the Fornax project

-### Executive Summary
+## Summary
 HEASARC, IRSA, and MAST jointly propose an FY22 project to demonstrate how NASA Astrophysics mission data can be accessed from the cloud or on premises through a science platform environment.
 We will center this demonstration on a limited set of data that will be